LnBdd/hyberflow/docs/ActuationUnit.md

 </p>

 The front view of the back wall with all control components looks like the above figure.
+### Metro Mini and MP4-Highdriver

-## Wiring
+## Hose System

-# TODO:

-## Flow of the Actuation Fluid

 <p align="center">
   <img src="../Abbildungen/Hydraulic.svg" width=500>
 </p>

+{: .warning }
+While the flowsensor can measure bidirectionally, the micropump would be damaged if the actuating fluid would be pumped through the micropump in the opposite pumping direction.

+{: .note }
 In the default setting, outputs 'R' and 'A' of the valves are connected.
 As soon as the valves are operated with 12 V, they switch over so that 'A' and 'P' are connected to each other.

-While the flow sensor can measure bidirectionally, the micropump would be damaged if the actuating fluid would be pumped through the micropump in the opposite pumping direction.